The Best Smart Hub

 The Google Home Max is built for deep, rich, big sound.
 It houses two 4.5 inch woofers, two 0.7 inch custom tweeters and six class D amplifiers.
 If that sounds like gibberish, think of it in CNet’s terms: “the Google speaker exhibited a huge sound… All of the elements are treated equally, and none of them jut out awkwardly.”
 To get comparable sound from another smart hub, you’d have to pair it with something like the Sonos Play:5 — which performs similarly, but costs a lot more.

 Though often branded as a speaker, the Google Home Max makes a pretty strong case as a smart hub.
 Like Amazon’s Alexa, Google Assistant lets you control your smart home devices with voice commands.
 You can toggle switches on and off, control home security devices, set automated routines, and so on.
 If your house is set up with Chromecast, Google Home also makes it easy to control what’s streaming on the TV or through connected speakers — making it an attractive media center.

-In terms of voice control, the Max has one leg up on the Echo Plus: Google Assistant is able to recognize different voices and tailor its responses accordingly.
+Google Assistant is able to recognize different voices and tailor its responses accordingly.
 That means that if you say “Hey Google, let’s go to work,” the Home will check traffic on your commute, read out your calendar, adjust the smart devices you programmed — but if your roommate gives the same command, it will check traffic on their commute and so on.
-This makes Google Home uniquely fit for multi-user smart homes, in comparison to our other top picks.
+This makes Google Home uniquely fit for multi-user smart homes.